Modular Building Maintenance Inspection Checklist & What to Know About Permitting

 Here are a few modular building maintenance guidelines to keep in mind when inspecting your structure’s doors and windows:

 - Ensure that rain diverters are preventing blowing rain from penetrating doors.
+This should be done every season.

 - Clean sliding door tracks regularly to prevent dirt accumulation, which can interfere with its operation and cause premature wear on hangers.